carter-0/ThinkPad-T440-OpenCore/README.md

 # ThinkPad-T440-OpenCore
-My Thinkpad T440 OpenCore EFI folder for macOS Montery
+My Thinkpad T440 OpenCore EFI folder for macOS Monterey

 (MAC Address removed from config.plist, you will have to generate your own with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS))